DigitalPublishingToolkit/CriticalMemeReader/md/13chapter11.md

 ...

-# ‘The Disturbingly Humanoid Face of the Lamb of God Has Shocked Many’: Visual Strategies in Internet Memes on the Restoration of the *Ghent Altarpiece*.\
+# ‘The Disturbingly Humanoid Face of the Lamb of God Has Shocked Many’: Visual Strategies in Internet Memes on the Restoration of the *Ghent Altarpiece*

-\
-By Martin Hanßen
+###By Martin Hanßen

 What do the Lamb of God painted by Hubert and Jan van Eyck in 1432 and Kylie Jenner have in common?
 Well, a variation of the *Ghent Altarpiece